 Financial contributions from the presbytery’s member churches for ministries of the Presbyterian Church (U.S.A.) are accounted for by means of a restricted/designated fund, referred to as Mission Treasury Services (MTS).
 The accounting system shall be protected by using a password composed of both letters and numbers.
 The password is to be available only to the Bookkeeper, the Treasurer, and the General Presbyter.

-All monies received are deposited in a specific interest bearing bank account, currently maintained with Wells Fargo Bank.
+All monies received are deposited in a bank account, currently maintained with Wells Fargo Bank.
 As instructed by the Treasurer of Presbytery, the Bookkeeper forwards such monies to the various receiving agencies on a monthly basis in accordance with the churches’ instructions, advising those agencies as to the donor church.

 Reports detailing contributions for the year to date, by agency and date of gift are to be mailed to each church quarterly by the Bookkeeper.
 The reports are to be mailed both to the Church Treasurer and the Moderator of Session at different addresses.